openstack-archive/fuel-docs/pages/user-guide/create-environment/1050-change-password.rst

 .. image:: /_images/authx/change_pass_not_vis.png
    :width: 60%

-- Type in the old password and then the new password;
+- Type in the old password and then the new password, confirm the new password;
   click on the eye icon on the right of each line to display the string you typed.
 - Click "Apply" to register the new password